bradkirby85/bio/README.md

 ## Intro

-Brad Kirby is the Founder of DLT Advisory Group, VP of Business Development at EDJX.io, Advisor & Mentor for various startups including Balamce, a member of ISO TC307 (Blockchain & Distributed Ledger Technologies) Standards Committee, and an Instructor at York University's Blockchain Hub, teaching Crypto Economics.
-He recently acted as a Ambassador during the inaugural Toronto Blockchain in May 2019.
-Brad is a fintech and blockchain technology visionary focused on disrupting traditional finance by building blockchain solutions that improve our antiquated capital market systems.
-Brad is a Chartered Professional Accountant with hands-on technology experience gained while leading finance, treaury and risk tech transformation programs at Canada's largest alternative asset manager (Brookfield Asset Management).
-Other relevant experiences include financial advisory services (Deloitte Cayman) including forensics, asset recovery, restructuring and involuntary hedge fund liquidations.
+Brad Kirby is the Founder of DLT Advisory Group, VP of Business Development at EDJX.io, and an Advisor & Mentor for various startups including Balance.
+He is also a member of ISO TC307 (Blockchain & Distributed Ledger Technologies) SCC Mirror Committee and an Instructor at York University's Lassonde School of Engineering, teaching Crypto Economic Analysis.
+He also recently volunteered as an Ambassador during the inaugural Toronto Blockchain Weeek in April 2019.

+Brad is a seasoned fintech and blockchain technology visionary, focused on disrupting traditional finance by building blockchain solutions that improve the antiquated capital markets systems.
+Brad is a Chartered Professional Accountant (CPA, CA) with hands-on technology experience gained while leading finance, treaury and risk technology transformation programs across Canada's largest alternative asset manager- Brookfield Asset Management, with over $300B AUM - from 2013 to 2018.
+At age 29, Brad was also the youngest signing officer at Brookfield.

+Other relevant experiences include financial advisory services (Deloitte Cayman), where he practiced forensics, asset recovery, restructuring and contentious hedge fund liquidations post-2008.
 His early responsibilities at Deloitte Canada focused on IT control audits at Canada's largest insurers and financial institutions.

-Brad launched his first start-up in 2005 at age 19 and sold millions of custom promotional pocket tissues to multi-national clients across North America, where they were distributed in various ways including NFL, NHL and MLB games.
+Brad also launched his first start-up in 2005 at age 19 and sold millions of promotional pocket tissues to multi-national clients across North America, where they were distributed in various ways including at NFL, NHL and MLB games.

-## Curent Projects
+## Current Projects

 <b>DLT Advisory Group</b> | Founder & Managing Partner | Toronto | Website: [DLTAdvisoryGroup.io](https://dltadvisorygroup.io)
 "Blockchain & DLT expertise, bridging the gap between finance and development."